jendy2012/angular2-material-mngsys/README.md

 # Why I started this project

-Angular2 is powerful,and becoming much more simple.The core concept of Angular2 is Component,other features are nothing more than utils.But,in the development in real world,core features of Angualr2 are not enough,because Angular2 did NOT provide UI components out of box.So,the dev teams in different companies have to collect and maintain their own components,this will waste a lot of money in a long term.

-So,I started this project,the core purpose is collect,encapsulate,and maintain a set of components of Angular2,and all these components are open source.

-# The specific content of this project

 Throughout the most popular front-end frameworks on the market,such as Extjs(Sencha)and jQueryUI(including EasyUI,Kissy and so on),they integrated a lot of UI components.Extjs has more than 250 components and EasyUI has about 100.Among these components,some of them are necessary during daily work,such as Grid/Tree/DateTimePicker/FormUtil/FormValidation/NavBar and so on.